 Trusted steward of your charitable support

-The Samaritan Women’s mailing address for all donations remains at:
+The Samaritan Women’s mailing address for all donations is:

 The Samaritan Women respects the privacy of all donors and prospects.
 We believe in safeguarding personal donor information.
 Donor names, addresses and any other personal information provided will be used only by The Samaritan Women to inform donors and prospects of activities including program updates and outcomes, special events, and funding requests.
 If at any time a donor chooses not to receive these communications, the individual can remove their name from the agency’s mailing list by contacting email@example.com.